ahkhalwai/ahkhalwai.github.io/_pages/about.md

 Get in Touch
 ======

-As a background context, I am <i>aggressively</i> protective of my time, as I believe we all should be.
-I love to talk on my research with you :)
+I am open to collaboration and would be eager to work with others.

-If there's anything you believe I can assist you with, I am looking forward to talking to you!
+If there's anything you believe, I am looking forward to talking to you!
 If you want to chat with me, please consider e-mailing me first for context, and then using [this](https://calendly.com/ahkhalwai55) to find a time that works best for you.

 <br>

 News
 ======

-* January 2020 - Start working with Fire Trader Group(aboard).
+* January 2020 - Start learning with Fire Trader Group(aboard).

-* December 2019 - Start working with France Researcher.
+* December 2019 - Start learning with France Researcher.

-* November 2019 - Start working research with taiwan Scholar!
+* November 2019 - Start learning research with taiwan Scholar!